stuff-by-3-random-dudes/UWUVCI-AIO-WPF/UWUVCI AIO WPF/uwuvci_installer_creator/app/Readme.txt

 ============================================================
  Project Overview
 ============================================================
-By the time you're reading this, **active development on UWUVCI-3 has concluded.**
+By the time you're reading this, **active development on UWUVCI-3 has concluded.** As in there are no planned updates remaining.
+(Although, there have been seven updates since developent ended.)
 Future development continues under UWUVCI-Prime (v4), which adds full Mac and Linux support.

 I’m **ZestyTS**, and since late 2020 I’ve been the primary developer maintaining and improving UWUVCI-3.